Nedick's: History

 The Nedick's chain was founded by Robert T. Neely, a real estate investor, and Orville A. Dickinson, who operated a store in the Bartholdi Hotel located at 23rd Street and Broadway, in 1913.
 The original Nedick's stand opened in a hotel storefront at the Bartholdi Hotel.
 Nedick's business plan was modeled after an Atlantic City juice stand named Clements.
 Growing from one location they expanded to 13 locations by 1917.
-In 1924 it was reported that the Nedick's Corporation had signed a 21-year lease, at an aggregate cost of $1,000,000, for three locations on Coney Island with one located on the Coney Island Boardwalk.
+In 1924 it was reported that the Nedick's Corporation had signed a 21-year lease, at an aggregate cost of $1,000,000, for three locations in Coney Island with one located on the Coney Island Boardwalk.
 By 1927 Nedick's had expanded to 135 locations and reported serving 25,000,000 customers annually with a gross profit of $2,500,000.
 Two-thirds of Nedick's sales were from their orange drink and in 1928 plans were made to operate a bottling plant for this beverage.
 In later years Nedick's orange drink was advertised for sale at a large number of retail outlets.
 Hot lunches were added to the Nedick's menu beginning in 1930.
 The Great Depression took a toll on the Nedick's chain and by 1934 only 40 locations remained.
 Robert Neely, the sole remaining owner, lost control of the company when a group of investors purchased the assets of Nedick's, at auction, for $48,000 on April 11, 1934.